Entry-Level Salary Negotiation: A Recent Grad's Guide

 Scripts That Work

-Opening: "Thank you for the offer!
+"Thank you for the offer!
 I'm excited about joining [Company].
 Based on my research of market rates for this role and my [specific skills/qualifications], I was hoping we could discuss a salary of [your number]."

-If they can't budge on salary: "I understand the salary is fixed.
+"I understand the salary is fixed.
 Could we explore additional vacation days, signing bonus, or professional development budget?"

-Remember: The worst they can say is no, and they won't rescind the offer for professional negotiation.
+> 💡 Key Takeaway: The worst they can say is no, and they won't rescind the offer for professional negotiation.